Democratic Kampuchea: Legacy

-The violent legacy of the KR regime and its aftermath continue to haunt Cambodia today.
-In recent years, increasing attention has been paid by the world to the atrocities of the KR, especially in light of the Cambodia Tribunal.
-In Cambodia, the Tuol Sleng Genocide Museum and the Choeung Ek Killing Fields are two major sites open to the public which are preserved from the KR years and serve as sites of memory of the Cambodian genocide.
-The Tuol Sleng was a high school building that was transformed into an interrogation and torture centre called S-21 during the KR regime; today the site still contains many of the torture and prison cells which were created during the KR years.
+The violent legacy of the Khmer Rouge regime and its aftermath continue to haunt Cambodia today.
+In recent years, increasing attention has been paid by the world to the atrocities of the Khmer Rouge, especially in light of the Extraordinary Chambers in the Courts of Cambodia (Khmer Rouge Tribunal).
+In Cambodia, the Tuol Sleng Genocide Museum and the Choeung Ek Killing Fields are two major sites open to the public which are preserved from the Khmer Rouge years and serve as sites of memory of the Cambodian genocide.
+The Tuol Sleng was a high school building that was transformed into an interrogation and torture centre called S-21 during the Khmer Rouge regime; today the site still contains many of the torture and prison cells which were created during the Khmer Rouge years.
 Choeng Ek was a mass grave site outside Phnom Penh where prisoners were taken to be killed; today the site is a memorial for those who died there.

 However, beyond these two public sites, there has not been much activity promoted by the Cambodian government to remember the genocide that occurred.
-This, in part, is due to numerous KR cadres remaining in political power in the wake of the collapse of the KR regime.
-The continued influence of KR cadres in Cambodia's politics has led to a neglect of the teaching of KR history to Cambodian children.
-The lack of a strong mandate to teach KR history despite international pressure has led to a proliferation of literary and visual production to memorialise the genocide and create sites through which the past can be remembered by future generations.
+This, in part, is due to numerous Khmer Rouge cadres remaining in political power in the wake of the collapse of the Khmer Rouge regime.
+The continued influence of Khmer Rouge cadres in Cambodia's politics has led to a neglect of the teaching of Khmer Rouge history to Cambodian children.
+The lack of a strong mandate to teach Khmer Rouge history despite international pressure has led to a proliferation of literary and visual production to memorialise the genocide and create sites through which the past can be remembered by future generations.